 VTrans On-Road Bicycle Plan

-A planning effort to categorize the state roads into high-, moderate- and low-use/priority corridors based on current and potential bicycle use.
-The Plan will assist VTrans in understanding where to focus limited resources towards bicycle improvements and, allow better integration into Agency projects and activities.
+The VTrans On-Road Bicycle Plan is a planning effort to categorize the state roads into high-, moderate- and low-use/priority corridors based on current and potential bicycle use.
+The Plan will assist VTrans in understanding where to focus limited resources towards bicycle improvements and allow better integration into Agency projects and activities.

 Quechee Gorge Bridge Safety Issues & Suicide Prevention Study